eh2k/squares-and-circles/README.md

 ## Acknowledgments & Credits

-Big thanks to the creators of ornament & crime (o_C) and pjrc for the awesome Teensy.
-They served a great source of inspiration and provided a huge plaground and the foundation for this project.
-And many many thanks also to all those who have worked on the [code and algorithms](https://github.com/eh2k/squares-and-circles/wiki/credits) partly reused here, especially Mutable Instruments.
+Big thanks to the creators of ornament & crime (o_C) and PJRC for the Teensy and also to all those who have worked on the [code and algorithms](https://github.com/eh2k/squares-and-circles/wiki/credits) partly reused here, especially Mutable Instruments.
+They served a great source of learning and provided a huge plaground and the foundation for this project.

 ## Motivation / Challenge